A Global Semi-Analytic Model of the First Stars and Galaxies Including Dark Matter Halo Merger Histories: Results I: Fiducial Model

 The left set of plots is for a global streaming velocity of 1\sigvbc.
-Here we see that the Kulkarni critical mass is a factor of a few lower than the Machacek model throughout, falling to a factor of $\sim6$ times lower at $z\sim$ 15.
-This lower \Mcrit \ leads to earlier star formation and an overall larger number of star-forming halos in the Kulkarni model.
-We find a PopIII SFRD that is over an order of magnitude higher than the Machacek PopIII SFRD throughout most of the redshifts shown.
-The Kulkarni PopII SFRD is also consistently higher than the one given by the Machacek \Mcrit, but this difference falls from an order of magnitude at $z=35$ to a factor of two times the Machacek PopII SFRD at $z=15$.
+Here we see that our fiducial critical mass is a factor of a few lower than the no self-shielding model throughout, falling to a factor of $\sim$6 times lower at $z\sim$ 15.
+This lower \Mcrit \ leads to earlier star formation and an overall larger number of star-forming halos in the fiducial model.
+We thus find a PopIII SFRD that is over an order of magnitude higher than the no self-shielding PopIII SFRD throughout most of the redshifts shown.
+The fiducial PopII SFRD is also consistently higher than the one given by the no self-shielding \Mcrit, but this difference falls from an order of magnitude at $z=35$ to a factor of two times the no self-shielding PopII SFRD at $z=15$.

 The right set of plots in Figure \ref{fig:Mcrit-model} show the results for no baryon-DM streaming.
 Here we see a somewhat smaller difference in the SFRDs.
-At $z = 35$, the Kulkarni model gives SFRD values that are factors of 30 and 8 times higher than the Machacek values for PopIII and PopII, respectively.
-The final PopII SFRD of the Kulkarni model is only 30\% higher than the Machacek, whereas the final PopIII SFRD is a factor of $\sim$2.3 higher.
-Here, the effects that cause the differences in the 1\sigvbc \ case are reduced because the critical masses fall within a factor of five to one another throughout, owing to the stronger \vbc \ dependence in the Machacek model.
+At $z = 35$, our fiducial model gives SFRD values that are factors of 30 and 8 times higher than the no self-shielding values for PopIII and PopII, respectively.
+The final PopII SFRD of the fiducial model is only 30\% higher than the no self-shielding case, whereas the final PopIII SFRD is a factor of $\sim$2 higher.
+Here, the effects that cause the differences in the 1\sigvbc \ case are reduced because the critical masses fall within a factor of five to one another throughout, owing to the stronger \vbc \ dependence in the no self-shielding model.